TattlingJam4231/weapon-rebalances/README.md

         Ammo pickup rate increased
-        Default fire mode changed from single fire to automatic Under barrel grenade launcher is now in the assault rifle catagory Under barrel grenade launcher total ammo increased from 3 to 4
+        Default fire mode changed from single fire to automatic Under barrel grenade launcher is now in the assault rifle catagory

       Our main focus with this rework was to make the Little Friend actually usable, and a lot more versatile.
 It's inline with the lower damage assault rifles rather than DMR style rifles now, and we hope these changes makes